ioquatix/geospatial/README.md

 	expect(points).to include(lake_tekapo, lake_alex)
 	expect(points).to_not include(sydney)

-At a lower level you can use the method in the `Geospatial::Hilbert` module to `hash`, `unhash` and `traverse` the Hilbert mapping.
-As of now, only 2 dimentional mappings are supported but 3+ dimensions may be supported in the future (e.g. geo temporal indexing using a single column).
+At a lower level you can use the method in the `Geospatial::Hilbert` module to `map`, `unmap` and `traverse` the Hilbert mapping.

+### Geotemporal Indexes

+The Hilbert curve is multi-dimensional and therefore can represent multi-dimensional data, e.g. latitude, longitude and time, in a single index.
+The curve expands uniformly in all dimensions, so you can't control the precision of the dimensions independently.

+Mathematically speaking, it's possible to compose curves together to form curves of different precision/properties.
+However, how these fit together generally is a bit more complex, especially in terms of exploring the curve via traversal.

 ## Contributing